alx-ga-dev/nexusaureaphoenix/docs/prd.md

 ##### **3\.2\.
 Management Functions**

+* This page should be available for Managers (roleLevel = 1) and Administrators (roleLevel = 2).
+* The APIs and database permissions required for this page should be accesible and allowed for both roles.
 * **Payment & Delivery:**
     * This page should display a form to request "From/To" value (dropdown), user name (text, with type-ahead functionality) and action type (dropdown, "Payment", "Deliver" and "Cancel").
 The status value should be assumed to be "Pending".
     * When the form is submitted a table with the same columns as the "Pending Transactions" page should be displayed but without the "Actions" column.
 Instead, a checkbox should be displayed to be able to select the transactions to be processed.